 5. Start-up rejects

 Defects produced from start-up until stable production is reached.
-They can occur after any equipment start-up, however, are most common after changeovers.
-Examples include suboptimal changeovers, equipment that needs “warm up” cycles, or equipment that inherently creates waste after start-up.
+They can occur after any equipment start-up, however, they are most common after changeovers.
+Examples include suboptimal changeovers, equipment that needs “warm-up” cycles, or equipment that inherently creates waste after start-up.